Is it OK for your dog to eat Vaccinium berries?

 Berries can help manage many factors that can help tumors grow, including:

-- obesity/metabolic syndrome (shown to increase the probability of cancer)
+- Obesity or metabolic syndrome (shown to increase the probability of cancer)

 Antioxidants like polyphenols and anthocyanins in blueberries can help reduce cancer cell growth … and increase aptoptosis (cancer cell death).